 Institutions will be aware that tangible culture is prone to damaging effects caused by temperature and humidity.
 Some independent effects of high temperature include increased biological activity and acceleration of chemical deterioration processes.
 In high relative humidity conditions insects and molds thrive, metals corrode, dyes and textiles fade and deteriorate more quickly, organic materials such as wood and leather swell or change shape, and gelatine emulsions and adhesives become sticky.

-Temperature and humidity levels need to be monitored and controlled in conjunction with one another using the Hanwell Pro ML4000RHT data logger and radio transmitter ranges.
+Temperature and humidity levels need to be monitored and controlled in conjunction with one another using the Hanwell Pro ML4000RHT USB and wireless data logger ranges.
 Humidity can often be controlled by manipulating temperatures within an area in order to control these effects within an environment.
 This recorded data can be for alarms and historical data analysis.

 Light & UV

 Light is renowned for being one of the major causes of deterioration to pigments such as inks, paper, and other organic substances.
 Further damage is caused by ultraviolet light (UV) within the sun ray or fluorescent light which produce oxidation of cellulose.
 This results in fading of papers and ink, but also further chemical reactions occur that can turn paper yellow or brown and separate fibers.

 Studies within cultural heritage institutions can easily determine if too much light and UV is exposed for too long by using the Hanwell Pro ML4000LUX/UV series of USB and wireless data loggers.
 Measurements taken include the amount of visible light (LUX) the proportion of UV present (µW/lumen) and the UV power (mW/M2).